FarmManagementTeam/FarmManagementSystem/README.md

 -Make sure the JavaFX .jar libraries inside the lib folder are correctly referenced in settings.json .
 -In the .vscode file there is launch.json file.
-You may enter this file and change “vmArgs”: and change the path name according to your Javafx.sdk lib path name.
+You may enter this file and change “vmArgs” : and change the path name according to your Javafx.sdk lib path name.
 -To update your JavaFX --module-path, you should point it to your local JavaFX SDK path.
 For example, if you downloaded and extracted JavaFX 17 to your Downloads folder, the path might look like this:

 "--module-path C:/Users/esine/Downloads/openjfx-17.0.15_windows-x64_bin-sdk/javafx-sdk-17.0.15/lib --add-modules javafx.controls,javafx.fxml"